jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-26.md

-+++
-title=  "The American Question" heading=  "Chapter 26" description=  "The American Question" date=  2015-09-05 image=  "/covers/life.jpg" linkb=  "/research/smith/simple-life-of-adam-smith/chapter-25" linkbtext=  "Chapter 25" linkf=  "/research/smith/simple-life-of-adam-smith/chapter-27" linkftext=  "Chapter 27"
+---
+title: "The American Question"
-# btext=  "Chapter 26"
+linkTitle: "Chapter 26"
-+++
+description: "The American Question"
+date: 2015-08-06
+author: "Rae"
+image: "/covers/life.jpg"
+---

-Smith continued to be a=
+Smith continued to be a:
 - warm political supporter of the Rockingham Whigs and
 - a warm opponent of the North ministry.